Lupin3000/Raspberry-PI-Tutorials/RaspberryPI_CaptivePortal.md

 ## Additional

-_Note_ like the first in first part, this tutorial did not go into more depth on security (e.g. os hardening, firewall, etc.)!_
+_Note:_ like the first in first part, this tutorial did not go into more depth on security (_e.g. os hardening, firewall, etc._)!

 [Go Back](./README.md)